 Italian Saints

-Info on St. Dominic
+Info on St. Giovanni Battista Scalabrini.

 St. Anthony of Padua.
 St. Anthony was born in Lisbon, Portugal in 1195, but served the poor in the town of Padua in northern Italy.
 He’s known as the patron of sailors, fisherman, priests, travelers, and a wonder-worker and finder of souls.
 This is why many pray asking for his intercession when things are lost.
 He died June 13, 1231.
 His relics reside in Padua at the Basilica of St. Anthony.
 His feast day is June 13th.